 How to Apply to this Program

-The Curative Education Program is a field-based course of studies, delivered in partnership with participating communities.
+The Curative Education programs are field-based courses of studies, delivered in partnership with participating communities.
 Admission and continued participation is contingent on membership in a participating community and sponsorship by that community.
 Individuals cannot apply independently to participate in this program.
-Communities that are not currently participating in the Curative Education Program of Camphill Academy must establish affiliation before they can sponsor their members for enrollment.
+Communities that are not currently participating in the Curative Education programs of Camphill Academy must establish affiliation before they can sponsor their members for enrollment.

 NOTE TO APPLICANTS: If you are a current coworker of one of the North American Camphill communities, please email [email protected] before proceeding with the online application.